mattmcspirit/azurestack/README.md

 -------------

 **Scenario 1** - Using Azure AD for authentication.
 You wish to register the ASDK to Azure as part of the automated process.
-For registration, you wish to use the same Azure AD credentials as you used when you deployed your ASDK:
+For registration, you wish to use the same Azure AD credentials as you used when you deployed your ASDK.

 ```PowerShell
 .\ConfigASDK.ps1 -ASDK -azureDirectoryTenantName "contoso.onmicrosoft.com" -authenticationType AzureAD `